silvermind86/kafka-simple-test/README.md

 Just a kafka sandbox in clojure.

 ### Starting a local Kafka Server
-At this project root directorie, type:
+At this project root directory, type:
 ```bash
 sudo docker-compose up
 ```